shendeguize/Di-Tech-III/Document.md

 _______To Simulate **1** direction:
 We need:
 1.number of lanes
 2.distance
 3.mean vehicle number
 4.mean vehicle speed
 5.effective green split

+#### Simulation Process：
+Generate Vehicles at begining line
+Discharge Vehicles at ending line
+Renew the Vehicle State on road
+Count the traveling time